The idea

 Problem: Seven promos, multiple trigger types, live game states, timezone edge cases, schema migrations.
 Lots of ways for things to break silently.

-Solution: 228 Jest tests cover the promo engine, component rendering, season stats aggregation, AI prompt building and response parsing.
+Solution: 324 Jest tests across 20 suites cover the promo engine, component rendering, season stats aggregation, AI prompt building and response parsing, NHL API caching, admin cache management, API key validation, and rate limiting.
 A separate CLI test suite runs 16 real-date scenarios against the live NHL API with rate limiting and retry logic.
 The test harness validates all seven promos individually and in combination.

 Outcome: Catches edge cases (month boundaries, UTC/Eastern day rollovers, stale trigger references) before they hit production.